 Who can nominate?

-Governments of UNESCO Members States via their National Commissions and Permanent Delegations to UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
+Governments of UNESCO Members States via their Permanent Delegations to UNESCO and National Commissions for UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
 Self-nominations are not accepted.

 Who can be nominated?

 Individuals, institutions or organizations having effectively contributed to the advancement of girls’ and women’s education.
 Nominations must focus on an established project or programme of the nominee, which has been running for at least two years, and meets the selection criteria.

 How to nominate?

 (1) The nomination form must be completed online in English or French via a platform accessible through the UNESCO website under the following link: http://unesco.org/gwe.

 (2) Nominations must be submitted online by the Permanent Delegation to UNESCO of the concerned Member State, or by an NGO in official partnership with UNESCO, through their official UNESTEAMS account.

 (3) It is possible for National Commissions for UNESCO to access and complete the online form.
 However, any nomination by a National Commission will need to be submitted by the Permanent Delegation to UNESCO of the respective Member State.
 An automatic notification message will be sent to the official e-mail address of the Delegation to this end.